Home > Benefits > Payments for those on a low income who have to self-isolate

 - are currently receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit.

-- you are a parent/guardian of a child aged 15 or under who has been told to isolate by their school /care setting and are not able to work from home or do not have another person to care for your child.
+- you are a parent/guardian of a child aged 15 or under who has tested positive and been told to isolate by Test & Trace and you do not have another person to care for your child.

 - you are a parent/guardian of a young person aged 16-25 with an Education, Health and Care Plan who has been notified by the Test & Trace app to isolate and are not able to work from home or do not have another adult within the household to care for them.